emqx/emqx-docs/en_US/deploy/install-docker.md

 ## Use Docker Compose to Build an EMQX Cluster

 Docker Compose is a tool for defining and running multi-container Docker applications.
 This section introduces how to use Docker Compose to create a static EMQX cluster.

+Please note that the Docker Compose example file in this section is only applicable to local testing.
+If you need to deploy a cluster in a production environment, please refer to [Clustering](./cluster/introduction.md).

 :::tip